National Library of Australia Fellowships | National Library of Australia (NLA)

 Before you start your application, make sure you understand the eligibility requirements for you and your project, how to apply and what your application needs to include.

-National Library of Australia Fellowships are open to individuals for research at any stage of development, as well as those undertaking research which forms part of a larger project.
-When an individual is contributing to a collaborative project, they must demonstrate their own research component.
+National Library of Australia Fellowships are open to experienced researchers for projects at any stage of development, as well as those undertaking research which forms part of a larger project.

 National Library of Australia Fellowships are open to:

-• International residents providing they are eligible to apply for a visa.
+• Australian residents, and international residents eligible to apply for a visa to Australia.
 International residents will be responsible for securing their own visas.

 You cannot apply if:

-• you are currently undertaking a PhD thesis or Masters project.
-Your PhD must be conferred before 6 May 2024 to be eligible to apply.
+• you are currently undertaking PhD studies.
+Your PhD must be conferred before 5 May 2025 to be eligible to apply.
+Proof of completion may be requested.

-• you have received a Fellowship, Scholarship or Grant at the National Library within the last five years, i.e. funding was received in one of the Library’s 2020-2024 program rounds.
+• you have received a research Fellowship, Scholarship or Grant from the National Library of Australia within the last five years, i.e. funding was received in one of the Library’s 2021-2025 program rounds.

 • your research supports writing a literary work or creating an artistic work.
 These projects are supported through the National Library’s Creative Arts Fellowships.

-If your research falls within one of the subject-specific Fellowship categories, please indicate this on the application form by ticking both the type of Fellowship (funded or honorary) and the research field (e.g. Japan Studies, Australian Literature).
-You may nominate for more than one category.
+If your research falls within one of the subject-specific Fellowship categories, please indicate this on the application form by selecting the relevant research field (ie Asian Studies, Australian Literature, or Australian rural, regional or environmental history).
+You may nominate for more than one category should your project fit the criteria.

 Yes.
-The Fellowships, Scholarships and Grants are provided to enable you to have the time to undertake deep research into the Library’s collections.
+Fellowships are provided to enable you to have the time to undertake deep research into the Library’s collections.

-Your application should focus on how the Library's unique collections, accessible only on-site, can contribute to your project outcomes.
-Applications listing collection items that are published works and held by multiple libraries across the country, or collection items that are digitised and readily available online, are not likely to be successful.
+Your application should highlight how the Library's collections can contribute to your project outcomes, with a focus on items accessible only onsite.
+Applications only listing collection items that are published works held by multiple libraries, or collection items that are digitised and readily available online, are not likely to be successful.

-Applicants should also demonstrate awareness of any access or rights issues that may apply to the selected special collection items.
+Applicants should demonstrate awareness of any access, Indigenous Cultural and Intellectual Property or rights issues that may apply to identified collection items.
 Information about access conditions can be found in the catalogue record, and the Ask a Librarian service can be used if further assistance is required.

-• a demonstrated capacity for high quality research or scholarship, including a relevant record of publication or professional outcomes.
+• a demonstrated record of high-quality research or scholarship, relative to opportunity, including a relevant record of publication or other professional outcomes

 Your application will need to include: